wongkenny240/ComputerForensics/incident-response-artifacts/windows-event-logs.md

 Microsoft defines this as “a proxy-type logon.”
 We have yet to see this type of event in the wild, or any documentation explaining how it may be generated.

+## Analysis of Logs
+* Collect logs from the directory /windows/system32/winevt/logs
+* Export the evtx file of interest
+* Analyse the event log using event viewer (e.g. Event Log Explorer)
+* Or use some Event Log parser to parse them into format that can be read in Excel format such as EvtxECmd.exe
+* Then can review in Excel or other Excel like tools (e.g. Timeline Explorer)